NelDav/BeziercurveImageCreater/README.md

-# BeziercurveImageCreater
+# BeziercurveImageCreator
-BeziercurveImageCreater is a tool to create pictures, which explain Bezier curves as the following:
+BeziercurveImageCreator is a tool to create pictures, which explain Bezier curves as the following:

 ![BezierCurveExplanation][sin]